 Another popular free alternative is All In One SEO.

-Now for theme customization, go to appearance and choose customize then you will see your theme and the menus to customize.
+Now for theme customization, go to appearance and choose to customize then, you will see your theme and the menus to customize.

-This can be found under appearance then customization and when you scroll all the way down you will see the option for Additional CSS.
+This can be found under appearance, then customization, and when you scroll down, you will see the option for Additional CSS.

 If you are setting up a blog you will be able to notify your readers when you release new blog posts, market your courses if you have any or any products you release.